pmean/build-website/text/13/12/open-questions.md

 ---
-title: "Recommendation: "Any other comments?"
-Open questions on questionnaires -- a bane or a bonus to research?"
+title: "Recommendation: Any other comments?
+Open questions on questionnaires.
+A bane or a bonus to research?"
 author: "Steve Simon"
 source: "http://blog.pmean.com/open-questions/"
 date: "2013-12-05"